martin-ev/Who-feeds-the-world/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It is an interesting result that is easily understandable.
 Take **soybeans** for example.
 This crop is one of the **most produced** worldwide.
 The main exporters are the US, Brasil and Argentina and the main importer is China.
 Around **330 millions tonnes** of soybeans were produced in 2018.
 It is vastly used to **feed animals**.
 It is thus coherent to see such an important good selected by our model.
 We also see that wheat, oats, cattle live and pigs are present.
 This again is easily understandable.
 It is sufficient to look at our **eating habits** to convince ourselves that those goods plays an important role in GDP.
+Now that we've established which agricultural production and trade features are best at predicting a high GDP, we want to look further into which countries produce and trade them and try to derive further conclusions from that.

 ## Global production <a name="production"></a>
-Now we want to take a look at where those specific goods are actually produced and if we can derive specific conclusions from that.

 ### Which countries produce the features of interest?